 If you want generic advice, AI will happily provide it.
 If you want clarity, momentum, and visibility that actually converts, a proper audit is where reality begins.
 Especially if you are exploring SEO and AEO services in Malta as part of your long-term search strategy.

-No, AI tools such as ChatGPT can’t perform a real SEO audit and indeed can’t fix SEO problems by itself.
-It observes patterns in text rather than inspecting how a website actually performs in search.
+No, LLM AI tools can’t perform a real SEO audit and indeed can’t fix SEO problems automatically.
+They observe patterns in text rather than inspecting how a website actually performs in search.

 AI prioritises fluency over certainty.
 Hallucinations create authoritative answers even when the diagnosis is factually wrong.

-No, because it is not a crawler.
-It cannot render JavaScript, analyse Core Web Vitals, inspect server logs, or crawl a site the way search engines do.
+No, because neither of those is a crawler.
+They can’t accurately render JavaScript, analyse Core Web Vitals, inspect server logs, or crawl a site the way search engines do.

 The risk is fixing imagined problems while missing real ones.
 This is why teams like MPiFY use AI to accelerate research, not replace diagnostics.